-United Airlines Gave A Woman A $10,000 Voucher To Give Her Seat Up & I'm Jealous
+United Gave A Woman A $10,000 Voucher For Giving Up Her Seat & I'm So Jealous

 How many times have you been to a party when someone starts talking to you about their travel horror stories?
 It happens all the time.
 Not to say screaming babies and long flight delays aren't annoying incidents, but they happen pretty often.
 Another all too common practice among airlines is overbooking flights.
 That's when the airline sells more tickets than seats available on a given flight.
 Usually it all works out because someone doesn't make the flight, but when everyone shows up, that's when the airlines start offering up flight vouchers for people to give up their seats.
 Recently, one passenger became the envy of travelers everywhere when United Airlines gave her a $10,000 voucher to give up her seat.

 While the end result is a big payout (which I would happily accept any day), the beginning of the ordeal that led to it is probably not on your wishlist for your next vacation.
 On March 22, Allison Preiss was ready to depart Washington D.C. for her friend's bachelorette weekend in Texas, according to CNBC.
 Preiss was booked on the Thursday morning United Airlines flight from Washington Dulles to Austin, but there was a problem with one of the seats on the plane.

 A broken seat on the plane meant that someone had to give up their place on the full flight (United confirmed to ABC News that the flight was oversold) or else United would kick off the lowest fare passenger, who happened to be Preiss, per her Twitter account of the incident.

 Preiss didn't initially volunteer her seat because she was headed to the bachelorette party (I'd have done the same thing, TBH), but that apparently didn't matter to United Airlines.
 All that mattered was that Preiss was the lowest fare passenger, per her Twitter.